benskov95/Flow2-Week1-projects/README.md

 # Flow2-Week1-projects

-## Note
+## Notes

-There is no Monday and Thursday folder because:
+1) I have not used branches on the 'rest_jax_rs' project because I was already done with all 3 parts when I realized I should have.

-1) We did a course assignment review on Monday, so no projects there.
+2) There is no Monday and Thursday folder because:
-2) We continued working on the project from Wednesday on Thursday (rest_jax_rs project in the Wednesday folder).
+   - We did a course assignment review on Monday, so no projects there.

-ALSO:
+   - We continued working on the project from Wednesday on Thursday (rest_jax_rs project in the Wednesday folder).

-There are 3 projects in the Tuesday folder because there initially was an exercise document on the Tuesday page on our course website.
+3) There are 3 projects in the Tuesday folder because there initially was an exercise document on the Tuesday page on our course website.
 I already completed the exercises when I discovered they had been replaced with a different exercise in the form of several videos.

 I have decided to keep them in the folder because I made some long comments in them and they helped my understanding of JPA and JPQL (specifically understanding how to set up relations between entities).